 Interpretation of the result

 You can see that all the combinations are winning.
-Thus you can consider that the test is validated.
-To be validated, the test needs that the majority of the combination give a positive performance.
-I think it would be good if more than 80% of the combinations are winning.
+Thus, you can consider the test validated.
+To be validated, the test needs most combinations to perform positively.
+It would be good if more than 80% of the combinations were winning.

-If the majority of the combination are losing, that indicates that your system is over-optimized.
-The risk is that your automated trading system will not tolerate a change in the market in the future.
+If the majority of the combinations are losing, your system is over-optimized.
+The risk is that your automated trading system will not tolerate a future market change.
 However, you probably have remarked that some combinations perform significantly lower than the initial result (3.31% against 7.36%).

 It would be better to consider that the test is validated only if most of the combination gives a performance that is not significantly different from the initial performance.
 In this case, there are only three combinations that are not passed the test.